-What the draft legislation confirms:
+What the legislation confirms:

-From April 2020, private sector clients will be responsible for assessing whether contractors are self-employed by applying the IR35 criteria.
-This shifts the responsibility and risk, which has been that of the contractor, onto the end-client.
+From April 2021, private sector clients will be responsible for assessing whether contractors are inside or outside of IR35 by applying the IR35 criteria.
+This shifts the responsibility and risk, which has, under the current regime, been that of the contractor, onto the end-client.
 The change in legislation excludes engagements where the private sector client is deemed to be a “small company”, where contractors will continue to determine their own IR35 status.
 This means that for medium and large-sized businesses, end-user clients will be responsible for making IR35 determinations (determining whether a role falls 'inside' or 'outside' IR35) for our contractors.

 What has changed or been expanded:

 Working under a “services agreement” alone does not automatically exempt a contractor from IR35 as it depends on the facts of each case and whether the role they work in is deemed inside or outside.
 In this instance, it would more likely the service provider who would be responsible for the SDS rather than the end-client.

 Allegis Group provide project based and outsourced services through tailored solutions and rapidly mobilised, high-performing teams.

 For further information and to find out how we can help you in your individual situation, please contact your Allegis Group representative or contact our dedicated IR35 support team at IR35queries@allegisgroup.com.